sergio-practices/mysql_practices/README.md

 'tui' is based on H2 as its main database and tests.
-It has the configuration for sonar and swagger and a special docker-compose for debugging local against the docker container
+It has the configuration for sonar and swagger, global exceptions control and a special docker-compose to debug local against the docker container

 'mysql-dockerize' is a mysql project configured for Docker